ValentinKarnaukhov/OpenCodeConform/language/css/code_style/css_code_style_en.md

 }
 ```

-2. To seperate sections in a CSS file.
+2. To separate sections in a CSS file.

 Example:
 ```css